Albuquerque Car Accident Attorneys

 Even if the at-fault driver clearly breached their duty of care, the insurance companies and defense teams representing the at-fault driver will usually dispute whether the at-fault driver’s negligence was “a cause” of your injuries.
 Our team at Martinez, Hart, Sanchez & Romero is well-versed on these defense strategies.
 We are ready to listen to your case, help analyze the other driver’s negligence and causation, and, ultimately, help you prove the personal injuries you suffered.

 However, many insurance companies handling car accident claims will prematurely deny claims if the injured party shared any responsibility.
-This requires immediate legal attention; our attorneys at Martinez, Hart, Sanchez & Romero can help you if the insurance company is disputing your claim based on shared fault or comparative negligence.
+This requires immediate legal attention; our auto accident attorneys at Martinez, Hart, Sanchez & Romero can help you if the insurance company is disputing your claim based on shared fault or comparative negligence.

 Steps to Take After an Albuquerque Car Accident